waghmaredb/csm-docs/content/docs/csidriver/installation/test/powermax.md

 Use this procedure to perform a volume expansion test.

+>Note: This is not applicable for replicated volumes.

 1. Create a namespace with the name _test_
 2. Run the `cd csi-powermax/test/helm` command to go to the `csi-powermax/test/helm` directory, which contains the `volumeexpansiontest.sh`script.
 3. Run the `volumeexpansiontest.sh` script by running the command : `bash volumeexpansiontest.sh -n <test_namespace> -s <storageclass-name>`